richiewahidin/STDHelpWebsite/README.md

     A) Information about STD prevalence in city (model 1).
     B) Details about STDs handled by treatment center (model 2).

-# instances of each model must be rich with different media (e.g., feeds, images, maps, text, videos, etc.):
+# Instances of each model must be rich with different media (e.g., feeds, images, maps, text, videos, etc.):
 ## describe two types of media for instances of each model:
 1)
     Map,